OraneMarchal/website/content/en/resume.md

 ### Valeo Visibility
 #### Since <span class="fa fa-calendar"></span> Dec.
 2011 <span class="fa fa-map-marker"></span> Bobigny, France

-Optical team member working on halogen, xenon and LED projectors for front lighting.
-Design, optical simulation, industrialization, production follow-up.
-Newcomers training.
+Optical team member working on lighting module for front lighting Development of halogen and xenon monofunction and bifonction modules using reflector technology and LED Matrix and Pixel projectors using light guides and direct imaging for European, Chinese and American markets

-### Ajilon Engineering
-#### <span class="fa fa-calendar"></span> 2011 <span class="fa fa-map-marker"></span> Boulogne-Billancourt, France

-Research engineer.
-Participation in the establishment of the offers submitted in response to call for tenders and proposed project offers, industrialization project monitoring at Sagem DS.
+Requests for Quotations, design, optical simulation, mock-ups, measurements, industrialization, production tools tuning and production issues resolution

+Creation of procedures, methodologies and design rules, specification and validation of internal design tools Collaborators training

 ### M2M-NDT / CEA-LIST
 #### <span class="fa fa-calendar"></span> 2010 – 2011 <span class="fa fa-map-marker"></span> Saclay, France

 Physics engineer in Non Destructive Testing using ultrasounds.
-Use of the CIVA software.
+Analysis of measurements in order to identify defects in materials.
+Use of the CIVA software

 ### CEA-DAM - Apprenticeship
 #### <span class="fa fa-calendar"></span> 2008 – 2010 <span class="fa fa-map-marker"></span> Bruyères-le-Châtel, France

 Design, realization and optimization of an optical diagnostic in order to characterize an air plasma.

-### Observatoire de Paris – Internship
+## Patents

+### FR3064340
+#### <span class="fa fa-calendar"></span>2017
+“Module optique pour véhicule automobile, incluant un élément réflecteur dont une zone spécifique permet de réduire localement l'intensité lumineuse”
+Local reflectivity reduction of the module folder to reduce locally the intensity of the beam of a specific area of the beam in order to make the beam compliant with another regulation and therefore reduce costs (reflectors reference number limitation)

+### EP3357752A1
+#### <span class="fa fa-calendar"></span>2017
+“Lighting module of a light beam for a motor vehicle” Utilise of an additional light source and collimator creating a beam directed toward the cut-off between the low and high beams to improve homogeneity of the full beam

-#### <span class="fa fa-calendar"></span> July 2008 <span class="fa fa-map-marker"></span> Paris, France
+#### <span class="fa fa-calendar"></span>2018 - Today

-Design and realization of an extended cavity laser.
+3 non publicated patents

 ## Education